 How to Exit Python Program [4 Methods]

 A Python program gets terminated as soon as the interpreter reaches the end of the file.
 However, we can also terminate a Python script using various exit commands.
-This tutorial will discuss how to exit Python program and different ways to terminate it.
+This tutorial will discuss how to exit a Python program and different ways to terminate it.

 To exit a Python program, we will explore the following methods: